Skip to main content

 202-226-7616

-Washington, D.C. – Speaker Nancy Pelosi joined Ayman Mohyeldin on MSNBC LIVE to discuss the Trump Administration's handling of the COVID-19 pandemic response, the stakes of the Supreme Court fight for Americans' health care and other news of the day.
+Washington, D.C. – Speaker Nancy Pelosi joined Nicolle Wallace on MSNBC's Deadline: White House to discuss the resumption of COVID relief talks after the President's decision to walk away and other news of the day.
 Below are the Speaker's remarks:

 Contact: Speaker's Press Office,